Key planning tips

-If you plan ahead, many students have found the “The Study Plan” gets good results.
-However, five days is really the minimal and we recommend a much longer study plan, if possible.
+If you plan ahead, many students have found this study plan gets good results.
+However, five days is really the minimum; we recommend a much longer study plan, if possible.
 For example, if you have not read any of your BIOL 101 textbook and a multiple choice quiz of over 100 test questions is looming, five days will probably not suffice.

 - Space out your learning over a minimum of five study blocks.